OS-EDA/Course/Chapter_01_Introduction/c01_lecture.md

 - The following slides contain some works that were made with open-source EDA tools and open-source PDKs.
 - Most of this would not have been possible in closed source (because of NDAs)
-- Open-source EDA drives people to experiemnt and play with the technology.
+- Open-source EDA drives people to experiement and play with the technology.

 ###
 ![3d cell parts [^3]](pics_lecture/pics_os/cells_3dprint_1.png)